forcedotcom/sfdx-core/messages/auth.md

-# defaultOrgNotFound
+# defaultUsernameNotSet

-No %s org found
+A default user is not set.

-# defaultOrgNotFoundActions
+# defaultUsernameNotSet.actions

 - Run the "sfdx auth" commands with --setdefaultusername to connect to an org and set it as your default org.
 - Run "force:org:create" with --setdefaultusername to create a scratch org and set it as your default org.
 - Run "sfdx config:set defaultusername=<username>" to set your default username.

-# PortInUse
+# portInUse

 Cannot start the OAuth redirect server on port %s.

-# PortInUseAction
+# portInUse.actions

-Kill the process running on port %s or use a custom connected app and update OauthLocalPort in the sfdx-project.json file.
+- Kill the process running on port %s or use a custom connected app and update OauthLocalPort in the sfdx-project.json file.

 # invalidRequestMethod